da-deepinder-randhawa/da-deepinder-randhawa/README.md

 - **Statistics**: Analyzing and interpreting complex data

 ## About Me
-I am an accomplished and results-driven Data Analyst with over 6 years of experience in transforming complex data into strategic business insights.
+I am an accomplished and results-driven Data Analyst with over 5 years of experience in transforming complex data into strategic business insights.
 My background spans across the insurance, retail, and telecommunications sectors, where I have consistently delivered data-driven solutions that significantly boost operational efficiency and business growth.

 ## Professional Highlights
-- **Industry Expertise**: Extensive experience in insurance, retail, and telecommunications sectors.
+- **Industry Expertise**: Extensive experience in insurance and retail sectors.
 - **Technical Proficiency**: Mastery of tools like SQL, Python, Power BI, Tableau, Excel, Azure Synapse Analytics, and Snowflake.
 - **Business Impact**: Proven track record of leveraging data to drive business improvements and support decision-making processes.
 - **Communication Skills**: Adept at conveying complex technical concepts to non-technical stakeholders, ensuring clarity and alignment.